suggoitanoshi/Pals/readme.md

 # Pals
 A web chatting application with response recommendation for people with cerebral palsy.
-This product is still in development, we currently use two accounts(Mom & Bobby) to Demonstrate the functionality of our product.
+This product is still in development, we currently use two accounts(Mom & Bobby) to demonstrate the functionality of our product.

 # How To Run
 ## Disclaimer
-Since we have not deploy our website, the solution can not properly start.
+Since we have not deploy our website, the solution can not start properly.
 If you want to test our product, please kindly contact us beforehand.
 082216822958 (Alexander) or 13519090@std.stei.itb.ac.id
 ## Backend
 Used as a "proxy" between user and kata.ai